SysBioLab-IIIT-A/Sequence_Data_repository/readme.md

 Feel free to modify the code or adapt it to suit your needs.

 ## Disclaimer
-The provided code is for educational purposes only and should not be used for critical or production systems without proper review, testing, and security considerations.
+The provided code is for educational and research purposes only and should not be used for critical or production systems without proper review, testing, and security considerations.